An0n1mity/An0n1mity/README.md

 # :surfer: An0n1mity
 **` Computer engineering student `**
   <p>👋 Hi, I’m @An0n1mity !
-I’m a hobbyist who has a dedicated passion for computer science, development and cyber security
+I’m a hobbyist who has a dedicated passion for computer science in general.</p>
-  If I have the time, I post some of my discoveries and projects on a dedicated <a href="https://an0n1mity.com/">blog</a>.</p>

 ### 🛠️ Languages and Tools